merkatorgis/arrsync/README.md

 ## Arrsync versions

-Each time you run `npm exec arrsync@latest`, npm checks whether there's a newer version, and if so, installs it and use that version.
+Each time you run `npx arrsync@latest`, npm checks whether there's a newer version, and if so, installs it and use that version.

 It's important to configure both the Server and its Clients with the same version of arrsync.
-You may choose to target a specific version, e.g. `npm exec arrsync@0.0.7`.
+You may choose to target a specific version, e.g. `npx arrsync@0.0.12`.